obgm/ccast/draft-ietf-roll-ccast.md

   modulus (and thus the filter data size) to achieve its objectives for false positive rates ({{false-positives}}).

+Sequence Number:
+: 32 bits sequence number.
+The number space is unique for a sequence of multicast datagrams for a specific group that arrive at the DAG root on their way up.
+The DAG root increments the number for each datagram it sends down the respective DODAG.

 Filter data:
 : A bit field that indicates which nodes should relay this multicast datagram.
-The length of this field is a multiple of 8 bytes.
-The actual length is derived from the contents of the field Header Ext Length.
+The length of this field is a multiple of 8 bytes (2^(BSize + 3) bytes).
+The actual length is derived from the contents of the field BSize.

-Note: The modulus could be derived from the length of the filter data which is known from the extension header size.
-On the other hand, keeping a separate record of the modulus means that the DAG root could leave out 8-byte multiples of trailing zero bits if they happen to occur.
-But then, a modulus that leaves 8-byte sequences of zero bits in the filter is probably too large.

 # Implementation